Jakub-Riha/ECO375/README.md

-# ECO375 Replication Project

-Replication files for the ECO375 paper:
-**"Credit Ratings and Bond Yield Spreads: Continuous Risk Pricing at the Investment-Grade Threshold"**
+# Credit Ratings and Bond Yield Spreads: Continuous Risk Pricing at the Investment-Grade Threshold

+Replication files for the ECO375 paper

 ---